Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication: Experimental Evaluations and Discussion

 \subsubsection{Datasets}

 The Colored MNIST and Colored FashionMNIST datasets are extensions of the standard MNIST \cite{6296535} and FashionMNIST \cite{xiao2017fashionmnistnovelimagedataset} datasets, each consisting of 60,000 28x28 grayscale images.
 In Colored MNIST, handwritten digits (0-9) are overlaid on colored backgrounds, while in Colored FashionMNIST, clothing items from 10 categories (e.g., T-shirts, coats, shoes) are similarly displayed on colored backgrounds.
 The introduction of background colors adds additional task-irrelevant information, creating a more challenging setup for the model to disentangle task-relevant features relevant to classifying digits or clothing items from background-related attributes.
 Furthermore, incorporating background color labels enables the evaluation of attribute inference attacks, where an adversary is trained to predict background color.
 This setup provides insight into the model's ability to protect against such attacks while maintaining disentanglement between task-relevant and task-irrelevant features.
+To further evaluate the scalability and robustness of the proposed method on more complex and natural datasets, we also incorporate CIFAR-10 \cite{krizhevsky2009learning}.
+CIFAR-10 consists of 60,000 32x32 color images in 10 classes, including airplanes, cars, birds, cats, and other natural objects.
+Compared to MNIST-based datasets, CIFAR-10 introduces significantly more visual variability and semantic richness, making it a more challenging benchmark.